CadeXLegend/Experimental_Game_01/README.md

 ## Prerequisites

-To use this project on your local machine, make sure you have Unity 2019.3.0b12 installed.
+To use this project on your local machine, make sure you have Unity 2020.2.1f1 installed.

 ```
 You can get Unity from here: https://unity3d.com/get-unity/download

 I recommend using Unity Hub to manage the versions and projects.

+This project has got Unit Testing enabled.
+Feel free to disable it.

+If there are any specific dependencies or particular assembly configurations required which are present in this project, they should all be included in this repo and work "out of the box".
+If this is not the case, please notify me here on Github or by email.
 ```

 ## Built With